svennam92/openshift101/workshop/exercise-1/README.md

             * An image stream tag will be created as "nodejs-10-centos7:latest" that will track the source image
             * A source build using source code from https://github.com/IBM/node-s2i-openshift will be created
-            * The resulting image will be pushed to image stream tag "node-s2i-openshift:latest"
+            * The resulting image will be pushed to image stream tag "patient-ui:latest"
             * Every time "nodejs-10-centos7:latest" changes a new build will be triggered
-            * This image will be deployed in deployment config "node-s2i-openshift"
+            * This image will be deployed in deployment config "patient-ui"
-            * Port 8080/tcp will be load balanced by service "node-s2i-openshift"
+            * Port 8080/tcp will be load balanced by service "patient-ui"
-            * Other containers can access this service through the hostname "node-s2i-openshift"
+            * Other containers can access this service through the hostname "patient-ui"

         --> Creating resources ...
-            imagestream.image.openshift.io "node-s2i-openshift" created
+            imagestream.image.openshift.io "patient-ui" created
-            buildconfig.build.openshift.io "node-s2i-openshift" created
+            buildconfig.build.openshift.io "patient-ui" created
-            deploymentconfig.apps.openshift.io "node-s2i-openshift" created
+            deploymentconfig.apps.openshift.io "patient-ui" created
-            service "node-s2i-openshift" created
+            service "patient-ui" created
         --> Success
-            Build scheduled, use 'oc logs -f bc/node-s2i-openshift' to track its progress.
+            Build scheduled, use 'oc logs -f bc/patient-ui' to track its progress.
             Application is not exposed.
 You can expose services to the outside world by executing one or more of the commands below:
-            'oc expose svc/node-s2i-openshift'
+            'oc expose svc/patient-ui'
             Run 'oc status' to view your app.
         ```
     * This command created an ImageStream, Deployment, a Pod, and a Service resource for the `Example-Health` app,